RubenCiveira/quarkus-memory/README.md

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.

+RAM JVM ON DOCKER: 99Mb
+RAM NATIVE ON DOCKER: 12Mb

 ## Compile and deploy on local docker witha a jvm